angular/angular/aio/content/guide/updating-to-version-9.md

-# Updating to Angular version 9
+# Updating to Angular Version 9

-This guide contains everything you need to know about updating to the next Angular version.
+This guide contains information related to updating to version 9 of Angular.

 ## Updating CLI Apps